h3nnn4n/h3nnn4n/README.md

 help me with a problem.

 Outside of the tech world there are multiple things that I enjoy.
 I am a drummer and a painter.
-I like to hiking and camping.
-I do ceramics, origami, and lately I am growing into sailing.
+I like to go hiking, trekking and camping and rencently I started bouldering / climbing as well.
+I also do ceramics, origami, and rencetly I have been growing into sailing.